 “I don’t read those e-mails,” I answered.

 I don’t have to.
 I’m not responsible for knowing every bad thing going on everywhere all the time.
 And if I did read them all, I’d be too depressed, outraged or traumatized to actually do my job.
 Even keeping up with the catalog of horrors I’m responsible for responding to can be mentally and emotionally exhausting.
 I have to put limits on it.
-I think all advocates do.
+All advocates do.

 That’s why check-ins with yourself are so important.
 Are you nurturing the different facets of your life – physical, intellectual, creative, emotional, and inter-personal?
 Are you engaging in activities and interacting with people that bring you joy?